Site Location Center

 - No state personal income tax on wages or salaries; however, certain dividend and interest income received by a Tennessee resident is taxable

-- Offers a franchise tax jobs credit of $4,500 per new, full-time employee for eligible businesses that meet requirements of increased employment and additional capital investment
+- Offers a franchise tax jobs credit for eligible businesses that meet requirements of increased employment and additional capital investment

 - Consistently one of the lowest per capita taxed states in the nation